Startrekz35/Personal-Website/Readme.txt

-This is a showcase of my skills creating a website using HTML/CSS/JS/TS
+This is a showcase of my skills creating a website using HTML/CSS/JS/TS/Bootstrap Framework

 3/24-3/29: With the help of Bootstrap I quickly created a template to get started and seperate my HTML/CSS/JS I also created the repository link on GitHub/about to upload the cloned progress to the site